INSIDE: How to Avoid Mosquitos in Bali.

 - Carry insect repellant wipes in your hand luggage and apply that on the kids arms and legs before stepping off the plane.
 (On all the adults too)

 - Add some DEET insect repellent to exposed skin, and make sure the kids are protected too.
 We use roll-on during the day (20% strength) and the more intense 40% spray from dusk.
 Just to be clear, at home, we don’t often use insect repellent at all.
-But in Bali, the risk is real so we choose a DEET product for our short-term trips as we know they work.
+But the risk of dodgy mosquitos in Bali is sometimes real so we choose a DEET product for our short-term trips as we know they work.

 - If you prefer a non-chemical alternative, apply a non-DEET, more ‘natural’ repellent like Vanilla Mozi instead.